shaik1002/biggitlabbomb/doc/ci/yaml/index.md

 - Don't affect the job's exit code.
 If the `script` section succeeds and the `after_script` times out or fails, the job exits with code `0` (`Job Succeeded`).

-If a job times out, the `after_script` commands do not execute.
+If a job times out or is cancelled, the `after_script` commands do not execute.
-[An issue exists](https://gitlab.com/gitlab-org/gitlab/-/issues/15603) to add support for executing `after_script` commands for timed-out jobs.
+[An issue exists](https://gitlab.com/gitlab-org/gitlab/-/issues/15603) to add support for executing `after_script` commands for timed-out or cancelled jobs.

 **Related topics**: